Oh yeah, well you hear this too, the truth about public teacher salaries.

 You've seen some of the notebook entries, not the signs on the protest march.

-Some of these uh so-called college students at Occupy Wall Street, other places around the country are writing their sad sack stories on notebooks, notebook paper, and like this, and then they're holding it up and people taking pictures of it, and they're lamenting the worthlessness of their education.
+Some of these so-called college students at Occupy Wall Street, other places around the country, are writing their sad sack stories on notebooks, notebook paper, and like this.

 Basically, you've seen those.

-And I here's one.
+And here's one.

-Now, I'm gonna have trouble reading this.
+Now, I'm going to have trouble reading this.

 I graduate college in seven months with a useless degree in classical studies.

-I have worked very hard and am on track to graduate with um well I can't read of some Latin, I think, as a is untrack to graduate with uh Latin I am in a Greek organization with many volunteer
+Latin, I think, as a track to graduate with Latin, I am in a Greek organization with many volunteer hours under my belt.

 My job prospects zero.